blockchyp/blockchyp-go/docs/cli.md

 address this by maintaining an offline cache file.
 This file is stored in your temp directory by default.
 You can use the `-routeCache` parameter to override this location if you'd like.

+This cache is refreshed every hour or immediately if a terminal request times out.

 ## What Are Tick Blocks?